 All that time, he respected my boundaries regarding physical contact.
-We hugged in greeting, but never held hands or kissed.

 That changed - sharply - one evening after we'd gotten back from a movie.
 I made the mistake of leaning in to grab his arm for balance and it was a verifiable lightning bolt through me.
 He felt that shift as well and took the opportunity to land a kiss that stopped the universe.

-And like that Taylor Swift song goes, everything really had changed.
 That one instant of connection opened a door I had wedged pretty tightly closed.
 And he's wonderful.
 In a thousand different ways, he's wonderful.
 He's thoughtful, he's hard working, he's fantastic with the kids, and he's probably the most appreciative man I've ever met in my life.
 When he's not working, he's running around in the service of others.